busrayatlav/Berlin-Traffic-Random-Forest/README.md

 Project Description

 Accurate prediction of average vehicle speed helps in understanding traffic patterns and improving transportation systems.
 This project:
-•	Trains a Random Forest Regressor using traffic density data.
+-	Trains a Random Forest Regressor using traffic density data.
-•	Evaluates the model with metrics like Mean Squared Error (MSE) and R-squared (R²).
+-	Evaluates the model with metrics like Mean Squared Error (MSE) and R-squared (R²).
-•	Visualizes model results and feature importance for interpretability.
+-	Visualizes model results and feature importance for interpretability.

 Dataset
 The dataset contains hourly traffic data from Berlin:
-•	Features:
+1. Features:
-o	vehicle_count_per_hour: Total vehicles per hour. o	car_count_per_hour: Total cars per hour. o	truck_count_per_hour: Total trucks per hour.
+   -vehicle_count_per_hour: Total vehicles per hour.
+   - car_count_per_hour: Total cars per hour.
+   - truck_count_per_hour: Total trucks per hour.
-•	Target:
+2. Target:
-o	avg_speed_all_vehicles_kmh: Average speed of all vehicles (km/h).
+   - avg_speed_all_vehicles_kmh: Average speed of all vehicles (km/h).
-•	The dataset is stored in a CSV file and uses a semicolon (;) as the delimiter.
+   - The dataset is stored in a CSV file and uses a semicolon (;) as the delimiter.

 Installation
 1. Clone the repository: